duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 ### Create a JSON File

-Instead of creating an entirely new Instant Answer, you simply need to add **one JSON file** to the existing json folder in the [Cheat Sheets JSON directory](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/cheat_sheets/json).
+Instead of creating an entirely new Instant Answer, you simply need to add **one JSON file** to the existing `/json` folder in the [Cheat Sheets share directory](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/cheat_sheets/json).

 To do this in Codio, use the left-hand panel to enter the `/zeroclickinfo-goodies` repository directory.
 Then use the file tree to click into the `/share/goodie/cheat_sheets` directory.
 Then click the **json** folder.